newaetech/chipwhisperer-target-cw308t/CW308T_AVR/README.md

 ## I/O Connections

-**NOTE:** The serial pins for this target are swapped comapred to the usual setup.
+**NOTE:** The serial pins for this target are swapped compared to the usual setup.
 An example setup script can be found here: https://github.com/newaetech/chipwhisperer-jupyter/blob/1ccd1b1fbd8a3295e1033efb37e53e1022d47cc5/Helper_Scripts/Setup_Notduino.ipynb

 The pinout of this module matches the "NOTDuino" kit along with the "CW301 Multi-Target Board" routing.
 The following is the connection